Adventure-Together/TavernUpdates/updates.md

 - Choose your file path ("Documents -> My Games -> Tabletop Simulator -> Saves")
 - You can now load the Sandbox Map in TTS

+#### Buy Section Settings
+- Added customizable Buy section settings in the project.
+You can now set custom text and a link.
+If the Buy option is enabled, a Buy button will appear on the project’s landing page.

 #### Role Request
 - We have added the ability to request roles on the "My Account" UI in the "Role Access" tab.
 This will be used for new users who sign-up for the system and want the "Creator" or "Vendor" roles.
 (Creator role is used for Independent Developers & Vendor role is used for Artists, Manufacturers, Writers etc...)
 When you request a role, the Adventure Together team will receive a notification and approve the request to grant the role.